KeepSafe/Cashier/README.md

 ## Acknowledgements

-Very special thank you to [Jeff Young](https://www.github.com/tenoversix) for the awesome logo!
+A very special thank you to [Jeff Young](https://www.github.com/tenoversix) for the awesome logo!

 ## License